Kihnu: Culture

 Most inhabitants of Kihnu are Orthodox Christians, descendants of converts in the nineteenth century.

 Kihnu is known for its handicrafts and distinctive traditional clothing, which is still commonly worn today.
 It includes striped skirts (kört), patterned knit men's sweaters (troi), and knit mittens.
 Young women have traditionally organised evening get-togethers (ülalistmine, i.e., "sitting (staying) up (late)") to do handicrafts.

 Traditional cuisine includes rye bread with potatoes, pork fat, or Baltic herring added to the dough; eel soup, prepared by fishers; and sweet milk soup, an important dish at weddings.
 Seal hunting is practiced in Kihnu, and the meat is considered a delicacy.
 Another distinctive delicacy is the eggs of semi-domesticated mergansers (waterbirds), also used for baking cakes.

 In the 19th and early 20th centuries, numerous men from Kihnu became sailors.
 The most famous of them was the largely self-taught captain Enn Uuetoa, also known as Kihnu Jõnn (1848–1913; Jõnn is the local pronunciation of the name Enn).

 Language

 The Kihnu dialect is thought to belong to the insular dialect group of North Estonian, along with the dialects of Saaremaa, Muhu, and Hiiumaa.
-Unlike the Estonian language, the Kihnu dialect has the vocal harmony found in other Finnic languages.
-Also unlike Estonian, the Kihnu dialect does not have the sound "h" at the beginning of a word—it is used only within words.
+Unlike the standard Estonian language, the Kihnu dialect has the vocal harmony found in other Finnic languages.
+Also unlike standard Estonian, the Kihnu dialect does not have the sound "h" at the beginning of a word—it is used only within words.
 The vocabulary of the language has also been influenced by other languages.
 The dialect includes triphthongs.
 The special intonation gives the listener the impression that the speaker is singing while speaking.